 INVISIBLE WOMEN wants justice and a government commitment to culturally competent, anti-racist practice and to amplifying bereaved families’ calls for change.
 By making your pledge you affirm your commitment to help us:

-● See and honour our women: Amplify bereaved families’ voices, and share the film, the report and the campaign in general, with the hashtags #InvisibleWomen #WeWereHere #WhereWereYou
+● See and honour our women: Amplify bereaved families’ voices, and share the film, the report and the campaign in general.

 ● Change practice: Commit to anti-racist, culturally competent responses across policy, policing and support, and remove barriers such as NRPF; while challenging institutional racism, bias and neglect.